SHOULD YOU FORM AN LTC TO OWN YOUR RENTAL INVESTMENT PROPERTY?

 Of course, any tax benefits are incidental.
 The main reason for planning things this way is that John is flat out at his job, whereas Mary (who works part-time) has a bit more time on her hands.
 Thus she does almost all of the work involved with the property.
 And therefore, she is appropriately remunerated for this, hence the 95% shareholding.

 The beauty of the LTC is that it has been explicitly set up and clearly and legally allows losses/profits to flow through to the company owners.* The LTC has its own bank account, which expenses/income go through, leaving a nice neat audit trail to follow.

 An income tax partnership can be used to own a rental investment property.
-In this scenario, each natural person is an owner of the property, and the partnership return is used to determine the share of each person in any losses/profits which flow from the investment property.* As no company has been created, compliance is a little less.
+In this scenario, each natural person is an owner of the property, and the partnership % of ownership as listed on the title is used to determine the share of each person in any losses/profits which flow from the investment property.* As no company has been created, compliance is a little less.
 However, filing with the IRD is still mandatory for each owner of the rental property and for the income tax partnership.
-Depending on the wording of the partnership agreement (if there is one), the percentage of ownership or the distribution of profits/losses may be changeable .

 Where it can get confusing is that expenses are not forced into their own bank account.
 If the owners are not good at keeping their paperwork, you can end up with a real mess at financial year end, as well as an auditor’s nightmare.